sorainnosia/sd-req/README.md

    "s_noise" : 1
 }
 ```
-Generated with defautl value when not exist, edit to change default configuration such as Enpoint URL.
+Generated with default value when not exist, edit to change default configuration such as Enpoint URL.